Money is a topic that can evoke strong emotions and often leads to conflicts in relationships.

 By establishing common objectives, you can align your efforts, support each other, and celebrate milestones together.

 Sit down with your partner and discuss your short-term and long-term financial goals.
-These goals can range from paying off debts, saving for a down payment on a house, building an emergency fund, investing for retirement, or planning a dream vacation.
+These goals can range from paying off debts, saving for a down payment on a house, building an emergency fund, investing for retirement, or planning a dream holiday.

 Prioritise your goals based on their importance and feasibility, and break them down into actionable steps.